intuit/wasabi/slate/source/includes/_getting_started.md

 ![OverView](getting_started/landscape.png)

-And lastly, as a teaser, here is a technology stack diagram of the elements of which Wasabi is comprised of:
+And lastly, here is a technology stack diagram of the elements of which a Wasabi instance is comprised of:

 ![TechStack](getting_started/stack.png)